ark-lang/ark-docs/tuples.md

 ```
 a: (int, f64) = (1, 2.3);

+// here we expect an int and a float, but we get
+// a float and an int
 b: (int, f64) = (2.3, 1); // ERROR!

 c: (int, f64, f64, f64, int) = (1, 2.3, 3.2, 4.1, 6);
 ```